minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ![A UML diagram comprising the Deck and Card classes as described earlier](overview.png)

 Note that some of the methods that you wrote aren't in this diagram.
 Usually, we keep everything that's not relevant out of the diagrams.
-But what is relevant?

-To determine that, we look at classes from a "user" perspective.
+To determine what is relevant, we look at classes from a "user" perspective.
 What information do we need to use the class well?
-We wouldn't need to know that `Deck` has a `cards` attribute, because `Deck` has two well-defined methods that we need to work with the deck: `shuffle` and `deal`.
+We wouldn't need to know that `Deck` has all cards in a Python list called `cards`, because `Deck` has two well-defined methods that we need to work with the deck: `shuffle` and `deal`.
 Everything else is *implementation detail*.

-In other words, classes' data is kept private and only through their methods can their attributes be manipulated.
+In other words, classes' data is kept private and only through their methods should their attributes be manipulated.
 This idea is called *encapsulation*.
-Exceptions are data classes, like `Card`, which are purposely designed to hold some basic data, just like a `struct` in C.
+However, data classes like `Card` are an exception to this rule.
+Data classes are purposely designed to hold some basic data, just like a `struct` in C, and attributes are usually manipulated directly, not through methods.

-But if you're keen to check your implementation *exactly*, press Next for a UML diagram that contains all methods and attributes from an implementation perspective.
+If you're keen to check your implementation *exactly*, press Next for a UML diagram that contains all methods and attributes from an implementation perspective.

 {% next %}